jw-coder84/CI-Project-Portfolio-1/README.md

 # Objective
-To setup a fan site for the early Super Mario Bros. games.
+To set up a fan site for the early Super Mario Bros. games.
 The site is intended to be a source of intersting information about the series roots that would appeal to veteran and novice gamers alike.
 Super Mario Bros. was chosen because of it's popularity and continued success for more than 35 years.
 The classic games on the site are still enjoyed today, having been made available on various modern Nintendo platforms.
-The site will demonstrate the use for CSS and HTML, along with the importance of responsive design.
+The site will demonstrate the use of CSS and HTML, along with the importance of responsive design.

 [Back to contents](#contents)